On Measures of Biases and Harms in NLP: Documenting Bias Measures

-\citet{blodgett-etal-2020-language} detail the importance of concretely defining the biases being measured, discerning biases from model errors, and listing out the how a metric aligns with normative definitions of harm.
-We hope to facilitate more discussions of these definitions by explicitly posing relevant questions. \begin{itemize}[leftmargin=*]
+\citet{blodgett-etal-2020-language} detail the importance of concretely defining the biases being measured and listing out how a metric aligns with normative definitions of harm.
+Additionally, discerning biases from model errors is equally important and particularly ambiguous when a definition for the ``bias'' measured is absent.